DanielsData91/Rockbuster-Stealth-Project/README.md

 ## 1. Project Description
 In this project for Rockbuster Stealth LLC, I used SQL to load and analyze data from a movie rental company preparing to launch an online video service.
 The analysis addressed key business questions, such as identifying top-performing movies, understanding customer demographics, and analyzing regional sales trends.
 The insights provided strategic direction for Rockbuster's 2024 online launch, with the findings presented to the management board in a clear and visual format.

+### 1.1 Key Questions and Objectives
+The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their 2020 company strategy.
+Here are the main questions they’d like to answer:

+● Which movies contributed the most/least to revenue gain?

+● What was the average rental duration for all videos?

+● Which countries are Rockbuster customers based in?

+● Where are customers with a high lifetime value based?

+● Do sales figures vary between geographic regions?

 ## 2. Data Set and Sources of the Project
 The data sets contain several columns which are displayed in the ERD below.